July 23-25, 2025

 Doug Trout, CEO, DRiWaterstone Human Capital

 “Are you happy in your job?” is a frequent question all of us have answered (sometimes truthfully and sometimes not).
-We seem to put real pleasure on our happiness but are we looking at all the factors and is really about being happy or is it about being fulfilled?
-We’ll discuss professional and personal elements of what it means to be fulfilled in your job and why that has been and continues to be as challenging as ever for fundraising professionals, CEOs, and boards of directors
+We seem to put real pleasure on our happiness, but are we looking at all the factors, and is it really about being happy, or is it about being fulfilled?
+We’ll discuss professional and personal elements of what it means to be fulfilled in your job and why that has been, and continues to be, as challenging as ever for fundraising professionals, CEOs, and boards of directors.

-Workshop 403 Building an Inclusive Nonprofit & It’s Impacts on Fundraising
+Workshop 403 Building an Inclusive Nonprofit and Its Impacts on Fundraising

 Alisha Childress, Business Development Specialist, Freedom First Credit Union